Indian rupee: Post-Independence

 Following the country's independence, India implemented a Par value exchange rate regime until 1971.
 The country switched to a fixed exchange rate regime in 1971 and graduated to a basket peg against five major currencies in 1975.
 Since 1991, the rupee has been under a floating exchange rate regime.

 The first major impact on the rupee's exchange rate after independence was the devaluation of the pound sterling against the US dollar in 1949, which impacted currencies that maintained a peg to the sterling, which included the Indian rupee.
-In 1966, the Indian rupee was devaluated by 57% against United States dollar, which also led to the depreciation of the sterling.
-Five years later, when the Bretton Woods system was suspended, India initially announced that it will maintain a fixed rate of $1 to INR 7.50 and leave the sterling under a floating regime.
+In 1966, the Indian rupee was devalued by 57% against United States dollar, which also led to the depreciation of the sterling.
+Five years later, when the Bretton Woods system was suspended, India initially announced that it would maintain a fixed rate of $1 to INR 7.50 and leave the sterling under a floating regime.
 However, by the end of 1971, following the Smithsonian Agreement and the subsequent devaluation of the US dollar, India pegged the rupee with the pound sterling once again at a rate of £1 to INR 18.9677.
 During this period, India had a non-commercial exchange rate with the Soviet Union.
 The ruble to rupee exchange rates was announced by the Soviet Union, as the ruble was not a freely traded currency and the commercial trade between both nations used to take place in rupees following a treaty between India and the Soviet Union in 1953.

 In September 1975, the exchange rate of the Indian rupee started to be determined based on the basket peg.
 The details of currencies which form the basket, and their weightage were kept confidentially by Reserve Bank of India and the exchange rate of the rupee based on market fluctuation of these currencies was periodically announced by the RBI.

 The next major change that occurred was the devaluation of the rupee by about 18% in July 1991 following the balance of payments crisis.
 Thereafter, in March 1992, the Liberalized Exchange Rate Management System was introduced, enabling the transition to a floating exchange rate regime.